-Sadhguru: If we look at how we have perceived and portrayed death in India, you will see that death is not seen as sinister.
+If we look at how we have perceived and portrayed death in India, you will see that death is not seen as sinister.
 The dark thing about death is the loss for the living.
 If people lose something precious to them – it could be things; it could be people – they will break down.
-So it is darkness only for the living, but death itself has always been portrayed as a grand event in this culture.
+It is darkness only for the living, but death itself has always been portrayed as a grand event in this culture.
 It is only now that Indians are imitating the West and walking with heads down when someone dies.

 To use an analogy – when you were a child and you blew a soap bubble, the bubble was real, but what was inside the bubble was just the same atmosphere that is all over.
 When the bubble burst, a drop of soap water fell on the floor, but where the content of the bubble went, you could never see, because it is part of everything.

 This is the nature of life.
 The whole cosmos is a living mass of life.
 When the bubble burst and this air or this life that was trapped in the bubble got released, what is happening on the other side is way bigger than what can happen within the trap of physicality.
 Shiva is laughing, singing, and dancing because one life got released from the mortal coil.

-Fear of death – Social conditioning
+Fear of Death – A Social Conditioning

 Prasoon Joshi: Once, there was a death in the family and I went there.
 There was a kid playing and he happened to go over the dead body, as if it was a thing lying there.
 People pulled him away, but the child did not register why.
-Is fear of death a conditioned process.
-Is it inculcated into us that we should perceive the fact that somebody is gone as such a big event or a calamity?
+Is fear of death a conditioned process?
+Is it inculcated into us that we should perceive the fact that someone is gone as such a big event or a calamity?

 Children do not have this time-lag – they come around quickly, because they are less influenced by what is happening in society.
 How society handles death has a purely mental and emotional basis, which means, it is our making – we could make it whichever way we want.
-Maybe the so-called educated people have given it up, but otherwise, if somebody dies in this country, they will beat the drum and have a party.
+Maybe the so-called educated people have given it up, but otherwise, if someone dies in this land, they will beat the drum and have a party.
 I am not trying to belittle the loss that a person goes through.
 But all mental factors – your thoughts, your emotions, your social opinions and situations – are only relevant to a certain extent.
 Existentially, what you think, what you feel, what your society thinks, is absolutely irrelevant.
 That is why we always position Shiva, one who we consider as the highest, on the edge of society.
 He is always on the cremation ground.

 This is how every yogi starts his life.
 From the age of eight to seventeen, I spent an enormous amount of time in the cremation ground - it simply intrigued me.
 I would just sit there.
 People would come and set fire to the body.
 You know, firewood is expensive, so some people want to save on the wood.
 I do not know if any of you witnessed this - when the body gets cremated, the first thing that burns up is the neck, and unless they made the wood arrangement very large, invariably, the halfway burnt skull rolls off.
 This happens after three-and-a-half to four hours.
 By that time, no relative is there - they are all gone within one or two hours.
-So I would pick up the skulls and put them back on the pyre.
+I would pick up the skulls and put them back on the pyre.